Eomesodermin/Kosiol_etal_pyridostatin_melanoma/README.md

 - **`saves/`** _(ignored by Git)_
   - Contains intermediate objects such as Seurat objects.
-  - These files will also be uploaded to Zenodo.
+  - These files will also be uploaded to Zenodo. (already on zenodo)

 - **`scripts/`**
   - Includes all analysis and processing scripts.